 Council Member Jumaane D. Williams represents the 45th Council District in Brooklyn.
-He was elected in 2009, and re-elected in 2013.
-Williams currently serves as Deputy Leader of the New York City Council, and chair of the council’s Committee on Housing and Buildings.
-He is also co-chair of the Council’s Task Force to Combat Gun Violence, and a founding member of the Progressive Caucus, and is a member of the Black, Latino & Asian Caucus.
+He was elected in 2009, and re-elected in 2013 and 2017.
+Williams currently serves as Deputy Leader of the New York City Council.
+He is also co-chair of the Council’s Task Force to Combat Gun Violence and the Taskforce on City Workforce Equity, and a founding member of the Progressive Caucus, and is a member of the Black, Latino & Asian Caucus.

 Council Member Williams is a first-generation Brooklynite of Grenadian heritage.
 He is a proud product of the City’s public school system.
 He attended Philippa Schuyler Middle School for the Gifted and Talented and Brooklyn Technical High School.
 He earned his bachelors in political science, and masters in urban policy and administration at Brooklyn College.
 He began his career as assistant director for the Greater Flatbush Beacon School, and later went on to serve as the executive director of New York State Tenants & Neighbors.